Rainy Day Activities

 Delve into virtual reality at the Aviator Experience in Mount Maunganui and fly some of the most iconic warbirds ever built including spitfires, MiG-15s and F-15 fighter jets.
 You can strap yourself into one of their simulator cockpits and challenge a friend to air-to-air combat or join forces to face computer-controlled enemy aircraft.
 Once you’ve finished, head off of to Classic Flyers aviation museum and learn more about the majestic aircraft that have graced our skies.

 The Bay of Plenty is a hive of activity when it comes to honey.
 Comvita is one of the world’s leading producers of mānuka honey and their indoor visitor centre at Paengaroa is a great place to spend a few hours.
 Regular guided tours are held throughout the day where you’ll learn some fascinating facts about honeybees and the healing powers of mānuka honey.
 Indulge in a mānuka honey ice-cream afterwards or a treat from their café or gift shop.
-Mossop’s Honey on SH2 on the outskirts of Tauranga is also well worth a visit.
-Try their delicious Rewarewa, Field and mānuka honeys and see their fascinating and educational Live Bee Display which is completely free.
+Mossop’s Honey on State Highway 2 on the outskirts of Tauranga is also well worth a visit.
+Try their delicious rewarewa, field and mānuka honeys and see their fascinating and educational Live Bee Display which is completely free.
 They also sell giftware, souvenirs, honey-based skincare, confectionery, mouth-watering ice creams and much more.

 Explore Our History & Culture